julianmendez/jcel/README.md

 ## algorithm

-* translates OWL API axioms into jcel axioms, which are composed by integer numbers;
+* translate OWL API axioms into jcel axioms, which are composed by integer numbers

-* detects the expressivity used in the axioms;
+* detect the expressivity used in the axioms

-* applies normalization rules to the set of axioms, producing a set of normalized axioms and auxiliary entities if necessary;
+* apply normalization rules to the set of axioms, producing a set of normalized axioms and auxiliary entities if necessary

-* saturates the set of normalized axioms with deduced object property axioms;
+* saturate the set of normalized axioms with deduced object property axioms

-* creates an extended ontonlogy based on the set of normalized axioms;
+* create an extended ontonlogy based on the set of normalized axioms

-* applies the completion rules while there is some change in the affected sets;
+* apply the completion rules while there is some change in the affected sets

-* removes the auxiliary entities;
+* remove the auxiliary entities

-* builds a graph containing direct subsumers (parents), direct subsumees (children) and equivalents;</li>
+* build a graph containing direct subsumers (parents), direct subsumees (children) and equivalents

-* creates OWL API data structures based on the jcel's integer representation.
+* create OWL API data structures based on the jcel's integer representation

 ## package dependencies